Why SaaS companies need to invest in branding early

 What business outcomes does the portfolio reflect?

-Agency portfolios are curated — every agency shows its best work.
+Agency portfolios are curated, and every agency will exclusively showcase its best work.
 Look beyond aesthetics to ask: what were the business outcomes?
 Did the client raise its next round?
 Did the website conversion rate improve?
 Did the market position become clearer?
-Agencies with genuine startup experience, like Wunderdogs,which has completed over 250 brand and digital transformations and supported clients in raising over $1 billion in capital, can point to concrete commercial and funding outcomes, not just design recognition.
+Agencies with genuine startup experience, like Wunderdogs, which has completed over 250 brand and digital transformations and supported clients in raising over $1 billion in capital, can point to concrete commercial and funding outcomes, not just design recognition.

 How does the agency handle scope change and company evolution?